w8rbt/oathgen/readme.txt

 be able to read the secret files.
 Secret files should have 0400 permissions on most systems and should be stored in user home folders.
 It's good practice to treat OATH secret files as if they were private ssh key files.

+As of version 1.0.4, oathgen can read the secret from stdin.
+The most secure way to store secrets is to encrypt them with your PGP key and when needed, decrypt and pipe the secret directly to oathgen.
+Here's an example:

+    gpg -d -q secret.asc | oathgen -s stdin

 For portability, you may place the secret files on an encrypted USB memory stick and carry that with you from system to system.
 If you do this, it's also